rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 # Version History

+* 3.0.0 - New action Remove Address Object from Group | Update to Check if Address in Group to match input of Remove Address Object from Group
 * 2.2.0 - New action Check if Address in Group
 * 2.1.0 - New action Get Policy
 * 2.0.0 - Update to rename Set Address Object to Create Address Object | Update Create Address Object to accept a whitelist of address objects and auto detect the type of incoming object